-Babylights are super subtle and delicate highlights created using a technique that mimics the subtle, dimensional hair color seen on children’s hair.
-Hence “baby”lights.
+Babylights are super subtle and delicate highlights created using a technique available only at the best hair salon in Dallas For Blondes.
+It mimics the subtle, dimensional hair color seen on children’s hair.
+Hence “baby” lights.
 This look is very natural looking and creates the ultimate sun-kissed expression on the hair.
 This technique is very similar to foil highlights, with a touch of bayalage.
 The amount of hair in the foil is the main difference.
 Babylights require much less hair than traditional highlights.
 The result is subtle but beautiful and amazing for blonde on blonde dimension!

 Balayage is the “Technique” Ombre and Balayage are very similar, but there are very obvious distinctions between the two!
 The word “Balayage” comes from another French word meaning “to sweep.”

 When applying the color for a balayage, you sweep the color through small triangle sections of the hair onto a board or foil, giving it the natural transition down into the lighter color.
 In Balayage, there are dark pieces left on the bottom to create dimension and a more natural look.
 This technique looks like natural sun-kissed highlights throughout the hair.
 The transition is more natural.
 Hair Painting